The Animals (Scientific Procedures) Act 1986

 However, the panel did raise concern with the small number (approximately 9%) of research programmes from which no clear scientific, medical or social benefit had emerged.
 MRC, in collaboration with the Biotechnology and Biological Sciences Research Council (BBSRC) and Wellcome Trust have begun to make progress against the recommendations made in the report.

 MRC has made an important contribution to the development of the new European directive (2010/63/EU) on the ‘protection of animals used for experimental and other scientific procedures’ and its integration into UK law:

 - contributed to the UK Bioscience Sector Coalition response (PDF, 217KB) to the Home Office Consultation on the Transposition of European Directive 2010/63/EU (September 2011)

-- submitted a joint response (PDF, 62KB) with Biotechnology and Biological Sciences Research Council (BBSRC) to this consultation; to comment on areas where the MRC and BBSRC community had additional expertise and experience (September 2011)
+- submitted a joint response with BBSRC (PDF, 62KB) to this consultation; to comment on areas where the MRC and BBSRC community had additional expertise and experience (September 2011)

 - signed up to the UK Bioscience Sector Coalition response (PDF, 476KB) to the Home Office Consultation on EU proposals for a new directive on the protection of animals used for scientific purposes (July 2009)